onap/doc/docs/platform/architecture/index.rst

 ONAP Modeling
 -------------

+.. warning:: The ONAP :strong:'ONAP Modeling' project is :strong:'deprecated'.

 ONAP provides models to assist with service design, the development of ONAP service components, and with the improvement of standards interoperability.
 Models are an essential part for the design time and runtime framework